sjaehn/BOops/README.md

 sudo apt-get install pkg-config libx11-dev libcairo2-dev libsndfile-dev lv2-dev
 ```

-Step 3: Building and installing into the default lv2 directory (/usr/lib/lv2/) is easy using `make` and
+Step 3: Building and installing into the default lv2 directory (/usr/local/lib/lv2/) is easy using `make` and
 `make install`.
 Simply call:
 ```
 make
 sudo make install
 ```

 Optional: Standard `make` and `make install` parameters are supported.
-Compiling using `make CPPFLAGS+=-O3`
+Alternatively, you may build a
-is recommended to improve the plugin performance.
-Alternatively, you may build a debugging version using
+debugging version using
 `make CPPFLAGS+=-g`.
 For installation into an alternative directory (e.g., /usr/lib/lv2/), change the
 variable `PREFIX` while installing: `sudo make install PREFIX=/usr`.
 If you want to freely choose the
 install target directory, change the variable `LV2DIR`.